foo-dogsquared/a-remote-repo-full-of-notes-of-things-i-did-not-know-about/README.md

 Speaking of resource list, here's one of the most (if not, the most) [awesome](https://github.com/sindresorhus/awesome) resource list.
 It's a resource list... of resource list.
 "RESOURCE LIST"-CEPTION!

+Also, one thing to note here, is that a lot of the markdown files have images inside of them encoded in `base64` so that each markdown file is complete on its own without the need for other servers.
+Since [GitHub-flavored markdown doesn't support base64 images](https://github.com/github/markup/issues/270) so you have to view the markdown files somewhere.

 ## Frequently Asked Questions (FAQ)
 ### What?
 Yeah...
 I have that in mind too...